diogoveirospro/lei-24-s2-1dg-g072/docs/sprintB/us012/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

 * **AC1:** The system must be able to import a CSV file with the specified format.
-* **AC2:** The data must be validated for correctness and completeness.
-* **AC3:** Any duplicate or malformed entries should be reported to the user.
+* **AC2:** Any duplicate or malformed entries should be reported to the user.
-* **AC4:** Valid entries should be stored in a unique data structure optimized for further operations like calculating the optimal routing..
+* **AC3:** Valid entries should be stored in a unique data structure optimized for further operations like calculating the optimal routing

 ### 1.4.
 Found out Dependencies